Medical Sales Career Transitions

 Are you having a career crisis and now you are thinking about transitioning to a career in medical sales or pharmaceutical sales?
 Don’t laugh.
 Everybody thinks about changing their career path at some point.
 For some, it is early in their career for others around mid-life.
 Sooner or later you will begin wondering why you are where you are, how you got there and if the grass is greener somewhere else.

-I have experience in another industry and want to transfer my skills to medical sales or pharmaceutical sales.
-Is this possible?
+How do I transfer my skills to a career in medical sales or pharmaceutical sales?

 First of all, keep in mind the grass is not always greener on the other side of the fence.
 Most pharmaceutical or medical sales representatives will tell you that the job is harder than it looks.
 As a pharmaceutical sales representative, you will be faced with tests online, tons of study and memorization, reports and various other tasks that all add up to one thing…accountability for sales numbers.
 Often medical sales professionals can find themselves selling a “me too” product or one that does not present them with a challenge.
 The medical sales industry is also changing rapidly.
 Medical and pharmaceutical companies are frequently merging together and products can be taken-off the market by the FDA.
 This can lead to job instability.

-A four-year college degree plus at least two years of outside sales experience is required for most job opportunities in this industry.
+A four-year college degree plus at least two years of outside sales experience is required for most job opportunities in medical sales or pharmaceutical sales.
 Typically, outside sales experience means selling in a business to business environment (such as copiers, payroll services, telecommunications or consumer products).
-The key is having sold some type of tangible product.
+The key is having sold some type of tangible product before you try to get a job in medical sales or pharmaceutical sales.
 If you do not possess these basic qualifications, it will be much more difficult to transition to a pharmaceutical or medical sales career.

 While it may be possible to change your career to medical sales, changes should only be made if they make sense.
-You may be a great salesperson having learned various sales skills including prospecting, hunting, relationship building, closing, but you will have to prove that you can do it all over again in another field.
+You may be a great salesperson having learned various sales skills including prospecting, hunting, relationship building, closing, but you will have to prove that you can do it all over again in another field, such as medical device sales.
 There is more to being successful than knowing the sales process.
 Although the sales process is extremely important, time and experience within a field helps you know what makes your buyers tick and how to get them to sign the deal.
 These skills are part of what makes you successful.
-Knowledge within your industry is power.
+Knowledge within your industry is power, power you can leverage to transition to a job in medical sales.
 You may want to consider working your way into another product line that compliments your sales background.
 Build on your past client relationships with your next career move so that you will continue to be successful.

 Throughout your career, you will make many transitions.
 Whether or not these transitions are upward or lateral career movements depends upon your career planning.